maggick/maggick.github.io/content/blog_start.md

 article and evey notes redacted here.
 I want to offer a comments solution where all the comments are sotred on my computer but I am not sure it is possible and I will probably use discuss in a fisrt time.

+The default theme of pelicn is aweful and I will change it in the next few days.
+Hoping that I found one better.